 Baking in the relentless desert sun just off U.S. Highway 6/Interstate 70 near the Colorado border is the crusty railroad town of Cisco, Utah.
 Truly looking like something out of a scary movie, where a driver’s car breaks down, and he or she disappears forever, this now quiet town was not always so.

 Cisco began as a much-needed watering stop for the Denver and Rio Grande Western Railroad’s steam engines in the 1880s.
 Slowly, a town grew up around the railroad station that primarily supported the nearby cattle ranchers and sheepherders.
 With the railroad, the settlement quickly became a provisioning and shipping center for the livestock who ranged in the nearby Book Cliffs.
-In fact, at the turn of the century over 100,000 head of sheep were sheared here, before being shipped to market.
+In fact, at the turn of the century, over 100,000 head of sheep were sheared here before being shipped to market.

-Though seasonal rains sometimes produced grassy fields and filled dry water tanks, the vast majority of the water for the area, first had to be hauled in, and later piped in, from the nearby Colorado River.
+Though seasonal rains sometimes produced grassy fields and filled dry water tanks, the vast majority of the water for the area first had to be hauled in and later piped in from the nearby Colorado River.

-In the 1950’s, when the railroad began to use diesel engines, replacing the coal-powered steam engines and the need for water stops, Cisco became a candidate for a ghost town.
+In the 1950s, when the railroad began to use diesel engines, replacing the coal-powered steam engines and the need for water stops, Cisco became a candidate for a ghost town.
 However, the small town was saved by the discovery of uranium and vanadium in the area that drew prospectors by the thousands.
-Cisco catered to the desert prospectors for several years, until the mining “craze” fizzled and the prospectors moved on.
+Cisco catered to the desert prospectors for several years until the mining “craze” fizzled, and the prospectors moved on.

-Two decades later; however, Cisco would not be so lucky when I-70 barreled through the region, completely bypassing Cisco and its businesses.
-The economy immediately declined and people moved away.
+Two decades later, however, Cisco would not be so lucky when I-70 barreled through the region, completely bypassing Cisco and its businesses.
+The economy immediately declined, and people moved away.

-Today, Cisco is a true ghost town, with numerous abandoned buildings and businesses, sitting amongst old railroad and oilfield junk and dozens of rusting cars.
-Nearly everything here is crumbling and vandalized except for a couple of new oil wells that were drilled nearby in 2005.
+One of the last businesses to survive in Cisco was a combination gas station and restaurant.
+After it closed, Cisco became a true ghost town, with numerous abandoned buildings and businesses, sitting amongst old railroad and oilfield junk and dozens of rusting cars.
+Nearly everything here is crumbling and vandalized except for a couple of new oil wells drilled nearby in 2005.

 We weren’t wrong about the old town looking like something out of a movie, as scenes from the 1971 film Vanishing Point, Thelma and Louise in 1991 and Don’t Come Knocking, in 2005, were filmed here.

-Cisco is 50 miles east of Green River, south of I-70 at exit 204 (State Highway 128), when traveling eastbound, or exit 214, if traveling westbound.
+Cisco is 50 miles east of Green River, south of I-70 at exit 204 (State Highway 128) when traveling eastbound, or exit 214 if traveling westbound.